Rookout/docs/docs/installation-overview.md

 ### 3. Create a Workspace

 Log in to the Rookout IDE and create a new Workspace.
-Give it a meaningful name.
+Give it a meaningful name.<br/>
 Load your Source Code into the Rookout IDE from either Github or from your local file system.

 ![Add Source](/img/screenshots/quick_start_3.png)

 ### 4. Add a Rule Point

-Add a Rule Point at the line of code you wish to debug, just as if you were adding a Breakpoint in your own IDE.
+Add a Rule Point at the line of code you wish to debug, just as if you were adding a Breakpoint in your own IDE.<br/>
 Run your app and trigger the code you are trying to debug.

 ![Add Rule](/img/screenshots/quick_start_4.png)

 ### 5. Watch the Debug Message

-Watch the Debug Message in the Rookout IDE.
+Watch the Debug Message in the [Rookout IDE](https://app.rookout.com).<br/>
 And that's it, you're done :)

 ![Debug Message](/img/screenshots/quick_start_5.png)

-## What's next?
+## Next step

-- Get a taste of real time debugging with our [Basic Debugging](rules-index.md) guide.
+- __Get a taste of real time debugging with our [Basic Debugging](rules-index.md) guide.__

+## Additional information

 - Hook Rookout into your data pipeline using one of our [Data Integrations](integrations-home.md).